leviis10/TA/README.md

 ## Thing To Do

-- Add feature to see employee detail
-- Edit spesific employee
-- delete employee
+- Continue implement add employee feature

 ## Implemented Features